Here are some resources for those in need of pet food:

 These resources are to assist cat owners.
 The contents of external websites are beyond CAT’s control.
 CAT accepts listings to this web page that are complementary to its mission statement and reserves the right to refuse or remove any listings that are not in line with CAT’s mission.

 The Cat Food Bank needs about 1,000 pounds of dry cat food every month to assist home-bound and other senior citizens in need.
 We welcome donations of:

 - Adult cat food (dry)

 - Kitten food (dry)

 - Canned cat food

 Any donations should be unopened and not expired.
-All sizes and brand are accepted (prefer bags that are at least 7 lbs.).
+All sizes and brands are accepted, but clients prefer small to medium bags, i.e. 7 lbs to 15 lbs.
 Clients prefer mid- to high-quality foods, including Purina, Kirkland, Friskies, Iams, Royal Canin, Natural Balance, etc. (to name a few).

 Bring your donations to CAT’s Sherwood shelter or one of our donation drop off locations.